-- Electricity consumption. - Line power consumption in kWh and ZIP code or postal code to identify the balancing authority in which the plant is located.
+- Electricity consumption.

+- Line power consumption in kWh and ZIP code or postal code to identify the balancing authority in which the plant is located.
 Asphalt plants with on-site renewable power generation (solar or wind) should report gross power consumption before any reductions from on-site renewable energy generation.
 Any offsets or reductions in electricity consumption from on-site renewable energy generation should be reported separately as GHG emission reductions associated with renewable energy purchases in accordance with Section 8.2.1.

 - If the market-based method for Scope 2 accounting is used to calculate potential GHG emission reductions associated with renewable energy consumption per Section 8.2.1, whether through on-site renewables or market-based instruments like purchase of RECs, the following data shall be provided:

 - Quantity of market-based renewable energy instruments (kWh).

 - Supplier or utility-specific emission factors.

 - Date of renewable energy generation.

 - Documentation that renewable energy instruments are designated for use by the mix production facility and cover the same time period as the other foreground data collected for the EPD.

 - Documentation that renewable energy instruments have been retired

 - Any other documentation necessary to meet the data quality requirements specified in Section 7.1.9.

 - On-site fuel consumption by unit process, including the type and volume of fuel consumed:

-- o Generator fuel consumption.
+- $\circ$ $\;$ Generator fuel consumption.

 - Diesel fuel (liters or gallons).

 - Liquid biofuel (liters or gallons).

 - Compressed natural gas (MMBtu, liters, or gallons).

 - Burner fuel consumption, including the primary burner, secondary burner, hot oil heater, direct-fire asphalt tank heaters, and ancillary combustion equipment such as on-site asphalt-rubber blending plants, as applicable

 - Natural gas (Mcf, MMBtu, or therms).

 - Propane (liters or gallons).

 - Diesel fuel (liters or gallons).

 - Recycled fuel oil (liters or gallons).

 - Residual fuel oil (liters or gallons).

 - Liquid biofuels (liters or gallons).

 - Landfill gas (units).

-- Renewable natural gas (MMBtu, liters, or gallons).

-- Coal (metric tonne or tons).

-- Mobile equipment fuel consumption, including loaders, skid-steers, on-site trucks, etc.

-- Diesel fuel (liters or gallons).

-- Liquid biofuel (liters or gallons).

-- Compressed natural gas (MMBtu, liters, or gallons).

-- Propane (liters or gallons).

-- One-way transport distance and mode for the following fuels:

-- Recycled fuel oil.

-- Additional energy-related data collection requirements for portable plants:

-- The number of times the plant was relocated during the 12-month data collection period.
+- Renewable natural gas (MMBtu, liters, or gallons). - Coal (metric tonne or tons). - Mobile equipment fuel consumption, including loaders, skid-steers, on-site trucks, etc. - Diesel fuel (liters or gallons). - Liquid biofuel (liters or gallons). - Compressed natural gas (MMBtu, liters, or gallons). - Propane (liters or gallons). - If biodiesel or renewable diesel are consumed at the plant, the percentage of the fuel's feedstock that is sourced from waste materials (i.e., yellow grease or brown grease), if this information is available from the fuel supplier. - Additional energy-related data collection requirements for portable plants: - The number of times the plant was relocated during the 12-month data collection period.
 If the plant did not relocate during the 12-month data collection period, the date of the last relocation. - The one-way distance and transportation mode(s) for each plant relocation event identified above.
 For a newly acquired portable plant, the initial location is the first location where the plant is operated by the company that is developing the EPD. - Weight of the plant is a predetermined parameter (see Section 7.2.1.1).